Applications being accepted now for the June 2019 academy.

 - Must meet standards established by the Alaska Police Standards Council (APSC).
 For more information about APSC certification, go to http://dps.alaska.gov/apsc/ and the Anchorage Police Department regarding misdemeanor or felony convictions and use of controlled substances.

-- No criminal convictions after reaching 21 years of age
+- No criminal convictions after reaching the age of 18.

 - No marijuana use within the past three years